evennia/evennia/docs/source/Evennia-Introduction.md

 - RSS feeds can be echoed to in-game channels (things like Twitter can easily be added)
 - Several different databases supported (SQLite3, MySQL, PostgreSQL, ...)

-For more extensive feature information, see the [Developer Central](Developer-Central).
+For more extensive feature information, see the [Evennia Component overview](Component/Component-Overview).

 ## What you need to know to work with Evennia